champgagan/alm-custom-auth-boilerplate/README.md

 and gives you a marked extension point to add cookies, token validation/refresh calls, or extra response fields.

-An OSGi configuration (`ALM Custom Auth - Login Servlet`) lets you toggle the override on/off (`enabled`) from the Web Console / Configuration Manager without redeploying, e.g. for a staged rollout or a quick rollback.

 ### Required: implement `getLearnerEmail(...)`

 `CustomAuthLoginServlet#getLearnerEmail` is a stub that returns a hardcoded email address.
 You